Effects of wavelength on vortex structure and turbulence kinetic energy transfer of flow over undulated cylinders: Numerical Methods

 \subsection{Flow Simulation Details}

-Direct numerical simulations (DNS) of the flow are performed using the open-source software \textit{OpenFOAM} \citep{weller_tensorial_1998}.
-The governing equations are the incompressible Navier-Stokes equations,
+Direct numerical simulations (DNS) of the flow are performed using the open-source software \textit{OpenFOAM} \cite{weller_tensorial_1998}.
+The governing equations are the incompressible Navier-Stokes and continuity equations,

 where $p$ is pressure, $\nu$ is kinematic viscosity, $\rho$ is density, and $u_j$ represents each of the three instantaneous velocity components.
 The \textit{OpenFOAM} libraries implement a second-order accurate finite-volume scheme with Gaussian integration and linear cell center-to-cell face interpolation.
 The matrix equations are solved using a generalized geometric-algebraic multi-grid method with Gauss-Seidel smoothing.
 The pressure-implicit split-operator (PISO) algorithm is used for pressure-velocity coupling, and time stepping is completed using a second-order accurate backward scheme.
+The timestep size is allowed to vary while maintaining a Courant–Friedrichs–Lewy number less than one, with an average timestep of 0.02 convective time units.